A History of

 It is interesting to note how the Florida founders and Dr. Herman’s philosophy came together to continue to address the medical concerns of those in need.
 With Hialeah Hospital on the East Coast, and now Corona Community Hospital on the West Coast, Versacare was formed and became the operational arm of the growing organization.
 Corona Hospital was rebuilt and became a Regional Medial Center.

 During the early 80’s two senior housing projects, now known as the Corona Community Towers and Villas, were built in Corona.
-The Corona Hospital also constructed the Corona Community Care Center, which was a large long-term care and assisted living facility.
-All three of these facilities continue to be owned by Versacare, Inc.
+The Corona Hospital also constructed the Corona Community Care Center, which is a large long-term care and assisted living facility and continues to be owned by Versacare, Inc. through it’s subsidiary corporation, Corona Community Villas, Inc.

 Several of the Health Care Services entities were ultimately sold or disposed of, as well as the two flagship hospitals, Hialeah and Corona Regional Medical Center, allowing Versacare to initiate a completely new grant mission via The Versafund, which was started in 1989.